- Bad System Configuration Info error is one of the most common “blue screen of death” errors in Windows 10, 8 and 7.

 Use system restore

-- Open the System Protection tab, where you can check if protection is enabled, configure settings, and create a restore point.
+- Check if protection is enabled, configure settings, and create a restore point on the System Protection tab.

 Start the SFC